lucane-asturias/react-todo-app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is intended to study React while following Colt Steele's React course on Udemy.

 ### Deployment